Double Your Content Impact: The Ultimate Guide to Tracking the ROI of Your Content Marketing Strategy

 Customer retention

-C. Common Metrics Used to Track ROI
+C. Popular Metrics Used to Report ROI Findings

-Traffic metrics: Pageviews, sessions, unique visitors
+Traffic metrics: page views, sessions, number of visitors

-Sales metrics: Conversions, customer acquisition cost (CAC)
+Sales metrics: sales conversion metric and customer acquisition costs (CAC)

 II.
-Setting Up for Accurate ROI Measurement
+Preparing for Accurate ROI

 Brand awareness?